MA - Thesis Track

 Program Requirements and Policies

-- For the Master of Arts degree in Child Study and Human Development, a minimum of 32 credits are required.
+- The Master of Arts degree in Child Study and Human Development requires 32 credits.

-- All students will present at Student Presentation Day in either poster or presentation format.
+- All students must present at Student Presentation Day in either poster or presentation format.

 Course Requirements